msylau/msylau.github.io/_pages/openings.md

 Interested applicants should email Dr. Max Lau with a brief statement of interest and a CV that includes undergraduate and/or master’s grades.
 A separate cover letter is not necessary.

 ### Applications for Postdoc positions
-We are not actively recruiting postdocs at the moment, but I’m happy to connect.
+We are recruiting 1 postdoc at the moment.

 ### Master projects for Emory University students
 If you are a Master’s student in our Biostatistics program looking for a thesis project, feel free to contact me via email.